 Check the Label of UV Protection

-All trusted brands of sunglasses will always specify the category of UV protection on various labels they provide.
+All trusted brands of quality sunglasses in Australia will always specify the category of UV protection on various labels they provide.
 You will either find labels showing UV 400 which is a UV filter category or labels indicating 100% UV protection.

 Check the Date of Expiry